wkmartins/colortag/README.md

 # Colortag
-colortag is a Python library for adding ANSI colors to the terminal output using a simple syntax
+Colortag is a Python library for adding ANSI colors to the terminal output using a simple syntax
 ## Installation
 Not avaliable on pip yet
 ## Usage
-Use `cprint` function if you want to print the text directly
+- Use `cprint` function if you want to print the text directly
 ```python
 from colortag import cprint, c